 FERPA: The Family Educational Rights and Privacy Act of 1974, requires that CCS adopt institutional procedures and guidelines in compliance with Public Law 93-380.
-Student rights to privacy are protected with certain restrictions on the disclosure of your student educational records and information.
-You have the following rights, protection and privacy of your educational records at the Community Colleges of Spokane.
+Student rights to privacy are protected with certain restrictions on the disclosure of their student educational records and information.
+Students have the following rights, protection and privacy of their educational records at the Community Colleges of Spokane.

-- 1. The right to inspect and review your student education records within 45 days after the college receives a written request for access.
+- 1. The right to inspect and review their student education records within 45 days after the college receives a written request for access.
 If the requested records are not maintained by the Registrar's Office, the Registrar will forward the request to the appropriate college official.
-If the requested records contain more than one student, the student may inspect and review only the records portions which relates to him or her.
+If the requested records contain more than one student, the student may inspect and review only the records portions which relates to them.
 Students must submit a written request to the College Registrar identifying the record(s) they wish to inspect.
 The college may charge reasonable fees for preparing copies for the students.
 The college reserves the right to have a college representative present during the review and disclosure of student records. - 2.
 The right to request the amendment of the student's educational records the student believes inaccurate.
 A written request to the College Registrar identifying the records in question clearly identify the part which is inaccurate and specify why it is inaccurate.
-If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
+If the college decides not to amend the record as requested by the student, the college will notify the student of the decision and advise the student of their right to a hearing regarding the request for amendment.
 Grades are not subject to amendment of a student records.

 - 3. The right to have some control over the disclosure of information from student's education contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
-The college may disclose directory information (see Directory Information). - 4.
-The right to file a complaint with the US Department of Education concerning alleged failures by CCS to comply with the requirements of FERPA.
-The name and address which administers FERPA is: Family Policy Compliance Office, US Department of Education, 400 Maryland Avenue, SW.
-Washington DC 20202-4605.
+The college may disclose directory information (see Directory Information). - The right to file a complaint with the U.S. Department of Education concerning alleged failures by CCS to comply with the requirements of FERPA.

+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue SW Washington DC 20202-4605